cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

-_Cut the next three paragraphs, since they are covered more consisely in the above paragraph?_
+_Cut the next three paragraphs, since they are covered more concisely in the above paragraph?_

 ### Process, measurement, and implementation error